sudhanshu9199/chatAPP/backend/README.md

 - bcryptjs for password security
 - jsonwebtoken for authentication
 - cookie-parser for cookies
-- cloudinary for media hosting
+- cloudinary for media hosting (image upload)
 - socket.io (future integration)

 ---